trustmaster/goflow/README.md

-# GoFlow - Flow-based programming library for Go (golang) #
+# GoFlow - Dataflow and Flow-based programming library for Go (golang)

-This is quite a minimalistic implementation of [Flow-based programming](http://en.wikipedia.org/wiki/Flow-based_programming) in Go programming language that aims at designing applications as graphs of components which react to data that flows through the graph.
+This is quite a minimalistic implementation of [Flow-based programming](http://en.wikipedia.org/wiki/Flow-based_programming) and several other concurrent models in Go programming language that aims at designing applications as graphs of components which react to data that flows through the graph.

 The main properties of the proposed model are: